RBGE Certificate in Field Botany

 - A shoulder bag is useful to carry equipment identification book etc. in the field.
 Any additional details for specific courses will be provided on booking.

-If you would like to receive details of the next course when they become available, please email firstname.lastname@example.org to be added to the mailing list.
+If you would like to receive details of the next course when they become available, please complete the enquiry form.

 A limited number of discounts will be available on the course for full-time students.